 I was disappointed to find my sandwich wrapped up deli style with a bag of Sun Chips as a side.
 I harp on presentation at Counter Service restaurants, and maybe others don’t see why, but this is a big deal to me.
 This felt like the kind of sandwich I could pick up from a Wal-Mart deli in Anytown, U.S.A., not a Disney meal.

-The sandwich itself was actually pretty good, the dressing was really good and the Ciabatta bread, which can easily be dry and tough, was perfect.
+The sandwich itself was actually pretty good.
+The dressing was really good and the Ciabatta bread, which can easily be dry and tough, was perfect.
 Still, it was just a typical deli sandwich.
 Although, in fairness to the restaurant, I probably should have expected a typical deli sandwich given that I ordered a typical deli sandwich.

 Sarah’s Beef Lo Mein was slightly over-salted, but the portion was fairly large.
 Actually, it was huge.
 She could only eat about half of it and I finished the rest.
 For $10.99 and no side, it should be pretty large, though.
 Besides the salt, taste was actually pretty decent.

 It was comparable to what you might order at a Panda Express or other American “Asian” food chain.
 It wasn’t overly inspired, but what do you expect for counter service?
 All things considered, it was pretty good.
 It was also hot despite us visiting when there were no crowds, so I suppose it should get some points for that.